Manilla Rope Blocks, Quick Facts

-Toco Lifting (Pty) Ltd has supplied Manilla Blocks for industrial, construction, and marine rigging across South Africa since 2002, as the country’s premier lifting equipment partner.
+Toco Lifting (Pty) Ltd has supplied Manilla Rope Blocks for industrial, construction, and marine rigging across South Africa since 2002, as a lifting equipment partner.
 Need help choosing a configuration?
 Speak to our sales team or call 011 345 8800.

 Specifications